rooseveltframework/roosevelt/README.md

     - `npm run x`
   - Script is short for: `nodemon app.js --production-proxy-mode`
 - `npm run generate-certs`: Generates self-signed HTTPS certs for your app.
-  - Default shorthand:
-    - `npm run c`
   - Script is short for: `node ./node_modules/roosevelt/lib/scripts/certsGenerator.js`
 - `npm run generate-session-secret`: Generates a secret key for the `express-session` module.
   - Script is short for: `node ./node_modules/roosevelt/lib/scripts/sessionSecretGenerator.js`
 - `npm run generate-secrets`: Generates self-signed HTTPS certs and a `express-session` secret.
 - `npm run audit-config`: Scans current `rooseveltConfig` and `scripts` in `package.json` and warns about any parameters or npm scripts that don't match the current Roosevelt API:
-  - Default shorthand:
-    - `npm run a`
   - Script is short for: `node ./node_modules/roosevelt/lib/scripts/configAuditor.js`
-  - Note: this will run automatically whenever you run `npm i` as well.
+  - This will run automatically whenever you run `npm i` or `npm ci` as well.

 ### Available command line arguments